 - have a lifetime of over 1 million charge-discharge cycles

 - have very low internal resistance (a few tenths of a milliohm) and work close to 100% efficiency

 - are significantly lighter than batteries for high power applications

-- have high tolerance for extreme temperatures and work at close to full efficiency even at -40 degrees celcius
+- have a high tolerance for extreme temperatures and work at close to full efficiency even at -40 degrees Celcius/Fahrenheit

 - don’t contain harmful chemicals or toxic metals

 Batteries are known as slow energy storage and:

 - have much higher energy density, meaning they can operate for a long time, from hours to days to even years

 - usually have a lifetime of about 2000-5000 charge-discharge cycles, sometimes longer, depending on how they have been treated and the type of the battery